VinPassed

 Federal protections in every BHPH transaction regardless of state law

-TILA requires disclosure of the APR, total amount financed, total of payments, and payment schedule before you sign.
+Federal truth-in-lending law applies no matter what the state does.
+Before you sign, the dealer has to show you the rate, the amount financed, what you will pay in total, and the payment schedule.
 If disclosures are missing or inaccurate, you may rescind within three business days.
 The FTC Used Car Rule requires a Buyers Guide on every used vehicle.
 Federal odometer law provides treble damages or $10,000 minimum for rollback fraud.
-The UDTPA (NCGS 75-1.1) applies to BHPH dealer misrepresentation -- automatic treble damages under NCGS 75-16 apply to willful violations.
+The state deceptive trade practices law applies to misrepresentation by these dealers, and damages are tripled automatically.

 What North Carolina needs